 East Liberty is named after the farmland and orchards, or "Liberties," that once occupied the area east of the city.
-Today, the East Liberty neighborhood is undergoing a major revitalization of its business district, and CLP – East Liberty is proud to be a community anchor.
+The neighborhood has undergone many changes while the Library remains a place where all community members are welcomed.

 The original Carnegie Library of Pittsburgh – East Liberty opened on the corner of Station Street and Larimer Avenue in 1905, and the grand opening included a message from Andrew Carnegie himself.